cal-itp/data-analyses/ca_transit_speed_maps/README.md

 ## Frequently Asked Questions

-Are colorblind-safe speed maps available?
+Are colorblind safe speed maps available?

 _Yes, by following the "Open Colorblind Safe Map in New Tab" links displayed before each speed map.
 Variation maps already use a colorblind safe scheme._